UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-24-notes-lecture2.md

 #### An example of loss for predicting the next point

 In the case of density estimation, if the task is to reconstruct the density itself, a reasonable choice is to pick an [intrinsic loss](http://link.springer.com/article/10.1007/BF00133173).
+Intrinsic loss functions are derived from sampling distributions based on the notion of "distances" between distributions.
+Such a loss functions are desirable because they have minimal influence on inference (the loss function analog to non-informative priors), and are not dependent on the parameterization of distributions.
-However, density estimation is usually an intermediate step for another task, in which case the loss should  be defined on this final task rather than on the intermediate density estimation task.

-However, in certain prediction or non-informative setting, the intrinsic loss gives you a "default" choice of loss defined by computing distance of two distribution or densities (here the "action" is to pick one value for the latent z):
+Note that density estimation is usually an intermediate step for another task.
+In such cases the loss function should be defined on this final task rather than on the intermediate density estimation task.
+Otherwise, the intrinsic loss gives you a "default" choice of loss defined by computing distance of two distribution or densities (here the "action" is to pick one value for the latent z):
 \begin{eqnarray}
 L(z, z') = d(\ell(\cdot|z), \ell(\cdot|z')),
 \end{eqnarray}
-where $d$ is a distance or divergence between distributions, for example:
+where $d$ is a distance or divergence between distributions.

+The following are two examples of distances leading to intrinsic loss functions.
+Note that the Kullback-Leibler distance is much more commonly used due to its tractability and ties with information theory.

 **The Kullback-Leibler (KL) divergence:**